Cheznoodle/COMP2042_CW_hfyeh2/README.md

 **GameEngine.java**
 1) Added a Volatile Boolean Flag: Volatile boolean flag is added that indicates whether the thread should keep running.
 2) Implemented a Safe Stop Method: Implemented a method in 'GameEngine' to safely stop the thread by setting this flag to false.

+**Score.java**
+1) Replaced manual thread creation with JavaFX Timeline for animations.
+2) Extracted redundant code into createLabel() and animateLabel() methods.
+3) Improved code formatting for better readability.
+4) Simplified the string concatenation in the show() method.